 This booklet contains the Rules and Regulations of the Penn Estates Property Owners Association, a Pennsylvania Not-For-Profit Corporation.
 The rules of the community represent a commonsense approach to management, intended to ensure the safe and enjoyable use of the facilities and amenities in the community for the benefit of the entire membership, their visitors, and guests.
-As detailed in this booklet, it is the responsibility of each Property Owner to respect the rights of others as neighbors and enjoy the community facilities available to all Property Owners.
+It is the responsibility of each Property Owner to respect the rights of others as neighbors and to enjoy the community facilities available to all Property Owners as detailed in this booklet.